Kavala F.C.: 2009–10 season

 In 2009, they signed Miltiadis Sapanis and EURO 2004 winner Fanis Katergiannakis.
 Kavala were promoted for the first time in 9 years to Greeces top division.
 In their quest to remain in the top flight they have signed Pepe Reina's back up at Liverpool, Charles Itandje and recently acquired Brazilian Denílson (January 2010 transfer window) a 2002 World Cup Winner.
 Additional season signings include Craig Moore, Željko Kalac, Ebi Smolarek, Diogo Rincón, Sotiris Leontiou, Serge Dié, Wilson Oruma and Frédéric Mendy.
 This combined with coach Aad de Mos meant that Kavala set the league alight.
-They subsequently achieved notable victories in the 2009–2010 season against Iraklis FC, Panionios, AEK FC and Panathinaikos FC.
+They subsequently achieved notable victories in the 2009–2010 season against Iraklis, Panionios, AEK Athens and Panathinaikos.

-2010–2011 season
+2010–11 season

 Ending in sixth place, the team entered the transfer season.
 In July, the Spanish goalkeeper, Javier Lopez Vallejo (who played in Real Zaragoza) was added to the roster.
 The team's owner sought the new manager throughout Europe and settled on the Serbian coach Dragomir Okuka who lasted until November, when he was replaced by Henryk Kasperczak.
 In Kasperczak's debut as a coach, Kavala beat AEK, 2–1, in what was considered a very good appearance.

 But in March 2011, Kasperczak, retired as the coach of this team, and he was replaced by Ioannis Matzourakis, who was the coach in the Kavala team during the 1985–1986 season.
 Kavala finished seventh and, later faced the threat of relegation to Football League (Greece) due to the match-fixing scandal.
 After an appeal, the team managed to avoid relegation by starting the new league with eight points less.
-On 23 August, however, the Professional Sports Committee stripped both Kavala and Olympiakos Volou from their professional licence and demoted them to the Delta Ethniki.
+On 23 August, however, the Professional Sports Committee stripped both Kavala and Olympiacos Volos from their professional licence and demoted them to the Delta Ethniki.

-2011–2012 season
+2011–12 season

 Kavala competed in Delta Ethniki Group 1.
 They only finished fourth, but were promoted two divisions to the Football League for 2012/13 after it was ruled that their demotion to Delta Ethniki in 2011 was as a result of government intervention and should not have been implemented by the football authorities.

-2013–2014 season
+2013–14 season

-Ιn September 2013, Germans investors took control of Kavala.
+In September 2013, Germans investors took control of Kavala.
 The agreement ensured that the new investors will pay off significant part of its debts to old players.

 Indeed, the Germans bought a majority stake of the shares of Kavala, paying a €500,000 clause in the first season and €700,000 for the second, respectively.